Since Cesare Mainardi and I published

 Few companies have resolved the tension between identity and growth as successfully as Starbucks.
-So as Schultz prepares to leaves the CEO post to head up the company’s new, ultra-upscale Starbucks Reserve venture, it’s worth reflecting on what he has accomplished — not just for
+So as Schultz prepares to leaves the CEO post to head up the company’s new, ultra-upscale Starbucks Reserve venture, it’s worth reflecting on what he has accomplished — not

 Starting a business requires capital, and a lot of it.
 Many small business owners get that capital from small business loans, investors and perhaps most frequently, their own wallets, which can lead to a lot of debt.
 An alternative to these methods of financing is Rollovers as Business Start-Ups (ROBS).

 ROBS allows you to invest up to 100 percent of your retirement fund, without distribution tax, to start your business, according to David Nilssen, co-founder and CEO of small business and franchise financing company Guidant Financial.
 Nilssen explained that, with ROBS, you’re investing in your own business and your 401(k) becomes a shareholder in your business, and it will profit if you’re successful.

 So how does it work?
 You have to create a corporation for your business, using a C corporation structure, and then you can roll your existing 401(k) plan into a new 401(k) plan under the corporation.
 That investment then goes into a corporate checking account, making you the majority owner in your business, Nilssen said.